voidstarsec/hw-hacking-lab/wiki/soldering.md

 ## Soldering: Practice Kits

 These kits are a great way to get comfortable soldering smaller devices and components.
-One thing I like to recommend is to solder it, desolder it, and then solder it again, this will give you practice with removing parts and adding them!
+One thing I like to recommend is to solder, desolder, and then solder  again.
+This will give you practice with removing parts and adding them!

 | Item | Price | Link |
 | ---- | ---- | ---- |